jgabaut/amboso/README.md

 ## Prerequisites <a name = "prerequisites"></a>

-* At the moment the only supported build step command is `make`.
-This means you use make without providing a task name.
+* At the moment the only supported build step command is `make rebuild`.
+This means you use make to run the target `rebuild`.
+  * Running with `-R` turns this back to the original behaviour, running just `make` with no target argument.

+* You definitely need `bash`, I'm using version `5.1.x` but for now I don't know about incompatible features used here.
+  * For macOS users: check this issue for unexpected behaviour on bash `3.x`. [#21](/../../issues/21)

+* You need `gawk` to be your `awk` symlink.
+While work to support `nawk` and `mawk` will be coming, it's not a priority as of now.
+  * macOS ships with `nawk` by default, but if you have `brew` installed, you should be able to run `brew install gawk`
+  * After that, it's just a matter of changing the `awk` binary to be a symlink to `gawk`.
+Maybe copy it to `awk.bkp` first.

 * You should test you have `bc` installed, since it's used to calc runtimes.

-* You definitely need `bash`, I'm using version `5.1.x` but for now I don't know about incompatible features used here.
-  * For Apple silicon users: check this issue for unexpected behaviour on bash `3.x`. [#21](/../../issues/21)

-* If you want to try how it works by using this repo's `./bin` dir as an example (or this repo in general) you will need:
-  * `gcc`, for building `helloworld`

 ## See how it behaves <a name = "tryanvil"></a>